hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [22:50:32](#1661381432106VKnhO:gitter.im) <qtxie>:
 @GiuseppeChillemi Don't expect there are any volunteers to do it at the scale of current Red community.
 Even no volunteers to fix some simple issues which way easier than Android support.

 As Gregg said, people can work on anything they want.
-It's opensource, feel free to modify it to fit your needs. í ½í¸‰
+It's opensource, feel free to modify it to fit your needs. ğŸ˜‰

 [22:51:08](#1661381468107loXmt:gitter.im) <qtxie>:
 * @GiuseppeChillemi Don't expect there are any volunteers to do it at the current  scale of Red community.
 Even no volunteers to fix some simple issues which way easier than Android support.